brandonbloom/eclj/README.md

 Most of the special forms are implemented, but forms related to types cheat a bit.
 Specifically, `deftype`, `defprotocol`, and `defrecord` delegate to the Clojure compiler.
-This is enables interop, but prevents extended functionality in method bodies; that restriction will be lifted eventually.
+This enables interop, but prevents extended functionality in method bodies; that restriction will be lifted eventually.
 The only planned special form not yet functioning is `reify`.
 That leaves just `monitor-enter` and `monitor-exit`, which are unlikely to be implemented soon.